learn-co-curriculum/phase-0-macos-env-introduction/README.md

 Before graphical user interfaces (GUIs), the way to tell the computer to do something was through a **terminal**.
 The terminal included a screen, which would display only text, and a keyboard.
-The screen and keyboard were connected to a computer and you type into the keyboard what you wanted the computer to do.
+The screen and keyboard were connected to a computer and you typed into the keyboard what you wanted the computer to do.
-Then, you press `<Enter>` and would wait for the computer to finish.
+Then, you would press `<Enter>` and wait for the computer to finish.

 Terminals are still used frequently today, especially in software development.
 We can connect to another computer on the internet, give it instructions by